The Butcher’s Guide: What is a Filet Mignon?

 How to Cook a Filet Mignon

-When grilling, follow this steak cooking chart or download the Omaha Steaks app with a built-in time to cook your steak to a perfect medium-rare doneness.
+When grilling, follow this steak cooking chart or download the Omaha Steaks app with a built-in steak cooking timer to cook your steak to a perfect medium-rare doneness.

-For even more detailed cooking instructions, check out our guide on how to cook.
+For even more detailed cooking instructions, check out our guide on how to cook filet mignon.

 Wagyu